A GLIMPSE into the UV Continuum Slopes of the Faintest Galaxies in the Epoch of Reionization: Discussion

 We do not find a simple correlation between $\beta$ and H$\alpha$ or $\xi_{\rm {ion}}$; instead, the trend is complicated by stellar population age and \fesc.
 Galaxies with the largest H$\alpha$ EW (log$_{\rm 10}$EW(H$\alpha$) $\sim 3.5$ Å) have moderately red UV slopes ($\beta \sim -2.0$), requiring low escape fractions because ionizing photons must be absorbed to power Balmer emission and nebular continuum.
 These galaxies lie above the \fesc=0 model in the upper-right corner of the left panel of Figure \ref{fig:xiion} and tend to be slightly fainter than the full sample.
 In contrast, galaxies with the bluest UV slopes do not exhibit large $\xi_{\rm {ion}}$ values.
 In particular, no galaxy with $\beta \leq -2.5$ has H$\alpha$ equivalent width above 1075 Å, placing them below the \fesc=0.5 model and suggesting partial LyC leakage.
 Overall, we see that galaxies with red UV slopes have signatures of low \fesc\ from their strong nebular emission lines, while galaxies with blue UV slopes have rest-frame optical emission line properties that are consistent with non-zero \fesc.
+This behavior contrasts with the modest correlation between increasing $\xi_{\rm {ion}}$ and bluer UV slopes reported in previous studies \citep{Bouwens2016,Shivaei2018,Prieto2023,Begley2025}.
+By probing ultra-faint galaxies we discover galaxies that are older and have higher dust content (see Section \ref{sec:faint}), therefore we find a flatter $\beta -\xi_{\rm {ion}}$ relation with significant scatter.

 As this subsample is photo-z selected, it is biased towards galaxies with strong emission.
-Chisholm et al.\ (in preparation) demonstrate that our faintest galaxies are preferentially observed during a burst of star-formation with elevated $\xi_{\rm {ion}}$.
+Chisholm et al.\ (in prep.) demonstrate that our faintest galaxies are preferentially observed during a burst of star-formation with elevated $\xi_{\rm {ion}}$.
 This suggests we may be missing a subset of faint galaxies with no recent star-formation that would occupy the leftmost region of Figure \ref{fig:xiion}.
 However, their older stellar population ages and the overall red UV slopes of the faint galaxies in the Lyman-break sample imply this population is unlikely to be significantly contributing to reionization.

 In general, this multivariate analysis supports the interpretation that UV continuum slopes trace LyC escape at high redshift and faint magnitudes.
 Thus, we estimate the escape fraction for all galaxies in our sample using the $\beta-$\fesc\ relation derived from local galaxies by \citet{Chisholm2022}, capping \fesc\ at unity.
 As there is significant scatter in the empirical relation, this approach is best suited for estimating population-level trends rather than accurate measurements of \fesc\ for individual galaxies.
 To estimate uncertainties, we perturb $\beta$ and the $\beta$-\fesc\ fit parameters within their respective errors and recompute \fesc\ for 1000 iterations, adopting the inner 68th percentile of the resulting \fesc\ distribution as the uncertainty.